censusreporter/census-table-metadata/README.md

 Processes `TableShells` xls files from the Census site to produce a new csv with complete metadata for every column of every table.
-This is very similar to the `process_merge` script in this repo, but since it uses XLS files with more data it can give you heirarchy information for each column.
+This is very similar to the `process_merge` script in this repo, but since it uses XLS files with more data it can give you hierarchy information for each column.

 To run, first download `TableShells.xls` and `merge_5_6.xls` files from e.g. http://www2.census.gov/acs2009_1yr/summaryfile/